October 10, 2012

 The study, “The Experience of Being Diagnosed with Cancer by Lesbian, Gay, Bisexual, Transgender People” reported that many LGBT cancer survivors in the study reacted negatively to the feminization of breast cancer care.
 “Many lesbians and transgender men are offended by the values inherent in the pinking of breast cancer.
 It becomes a source of further isolation and may diminish the caring relationship,” says Dr. Smith-Stoner.

 As one responded phrased it: “Reproductive cancers are loaded with gender issues.
 For example, not all women (or men) with breast cancer want to wear pink.
 I think over-feminizing BC is problematic.”
+The kpop plastic surgery can help people feel confident about how they look and maybe make one look younger as well.

 Another wrote: “There’s a hell of a lot of emphasis in breast cancer awareness about helping women look stereotypically feminine.
 I personally have no interest in breast reconstruction, and it irked me that I was automatically referred to a plastic surgeon at the time of my mastectomy.”